bmelton/bedrouter/README.md

 bedrouter is a local, cost-aware model router for AWS Bedrock.
 OpenAI-compatible clients send requests to one `auto` model; bedrouter classifies each request, filters models by required capabilities, and chooses from one explicitly ordered stack.
+Decisions follow the conversation rather than the single request: a class is decided once and revisited on each human turn, a small classifier model breaks ties the rules cannot, and a failing or unreachable rung moves later requests along the stack.
+Every request records what it cost and what the client's own model would have cost, so `bedrouter report` prints the difference.
 Pinned Anthropic models can also use the native Messages endpoint.

 ## Install and run